mia-platform/documentation/docs/development_suite/api-console/advanced-section/api-gateway-envoy/udp.md

 ```

 This configuration creates a listener named `udp` that accepts and proxies UDP traffic.
-The listener listen on the port 33333 for incoming UDP packets accepting from any address.
+The listener monitors on the port 33333 for incoming UDP packets accepting from any address.

-As listener configuration we set a maximum size for incoming packets to 9000 bytes.
+In this configuration we set a maximum size for incoming packets to 9000 bytes.
+If not set, the default is 1500 bytes.

-We also define a proxy filter that indicates `udp_cluster` as cluster to which forward the traffic and sets a timeout of 60 seconds.
+We also define a proxy filter that indicates `udp_cluster` as cluster to forward the traffic to.
+Then sets a timeout of 60 seconds.

 ### Create the udp cluster